Yangwang U9

 The Yangwang U9 (仰望U9) is a battery electric super-coupe manufactured by BYD Auto under its luxury car brand Yangwang.
 The U9 is the second vehicle from the Yangwang brand after the U8 off-road SUV, and was formally introduced on Auto Shanghai in April 2023.
-As of September 2025, its "Xtreme" variant is the fastest production car in the world with a top speed of 496 km/h.
+As of April 2026, its "Xtreme" variant has been excluded from the list of the fastest production car in the world due to the car only being tested one way rather than both ways, with a top speed of 496 km/h.

 Overview

 The U9 was developed by German car designer Wolfgang Egger, who previously served as a head designer for Alfa Romeo, Audi and Lamborghini, and began working for BYD in 2017.

 The U9 was first introduced on 6 April 2023, and went on sale in February 2024.
 Mass production officially started on 16 August 2024.

 The U9 achieved an uncertified Nürburgring Nordschleife lap time of 7 minutes and 17.9 seconds in November 2024.
 It also achieved a straight-line top speed of 391.94 km/h, making it the fastest Chinese car in serial production.